 The Fremont Fire Department is accepting applications for paid on-call firefighters, with no experience necessary.
-The Department has well training firemen, so training will be provided.
-Must be 18, have a valid driver's license, and live within a 5 mile square of the city.
+The Department has well trained firemen who provide training.
+Applicants must be 18, have a valid driver's license, and live within a 5 mile square of the city.
 Applications can be picked up at city hall.
 If you have any questions please call the Fremont Fire Department at 231-924-2103.